ipfabric/docs/docs/Getting_Started/overview/vendors_features.md

 [Vendor-Feature matrix](https://docs.ipfabric.io/matrix){ .md-button .md-button--primary }

-## CLI commands used during Discovery
+## CLI Commands Used During Discovery

 Following commands are used during the discovery of a network device.